 To understand how composite components are structured, let's go through a few examples.

-The structure is straightforward: we have a main Container with sensible default margin/padding and a drop shadow, inside of which you have two child components: a Text component with a larger font size for the title, and another Text component with a smaller font size for the body.
+The structure is straightforward: we have a main Container with sensible default margin/padding and a drop shadow, inside of which you have two child components: a Paragraph component with a larger font size for the title, and another Paragraph component with a smaller font size for the body.

 Text input with label

 Like all composite components, this one also has a main Container, but it is used only for layout via its margin/padding properties; it doesn't contribute to the visible UI.

 Inside, there are two child components: a Paragraph primitive for the label, and an Input Field for the input.

 The core view components, available under the Core tab in the View component library panel contain both primitive and composite components: for example, Image is a primitive but Checkbox field is a composite.

 However, there's also a Checkbox primitive component that's used inside the default Checkbox composite component, which also includes a text label (as that's the most common use case).

 You can find the rest of the primitives under the Primitives accordion at the bottom of the core tab.